 Most typically involve the following items:

 Down payment: Part of the purchase price you pay as a direct contribution to the purchase.

-Interest rate: Rate of interest the bank or lender charges for extending the loan (your cost of borrowing).
+Interest rate: Rate of interest the bank or lender charges for extending the term (your cost of borrowing).

 Purchase price: The price you agree to when purchasing a home

-Term: Length of the loan, the term of the mortgage defines how many months, or (in most cases) years, the loan extends.
+Term: Length , the term of the mortgage defines how many months, or (in most cases) years, the agreement extends.